How to avoid travel chaos on road and rail this Christmas and New Year

 Across on the North Sea, the last sailing from Harwich to Hook of Holland is 11pm on 23 December, with the next at 11pm on Boxing Day.
 Similar timing apply on P&O Ferries between Hull and Rotterdam.

+On the main links to northern France from Dover, the last departure to Dunkirk on DFDS is 2pm, and to Calais on P&O Ferries at 3.05pm.

-From Dover on DFDS Ferries to Calais, the final sailing before Christmas Day is at 2.25pm on 24 December; to Dunkirk, it is 2pm.
-Routes restart at 10am (from Dunkirk) and 11.20am (from Calais) on Boxing Day.
+On Boxing Day, the first ferry out from Dover to Calais is scheduled for 9.10am and to Dunkirk at 10am, both on DFDS.
+Coming back to the UK, routes restart at 10am (from Dunkirk) and 11.20am (from Calais) on Boxing Day.

 Eurotunnel’s LeShuttle from Folkestone to Calais, however, keeps going 365 days a year.